491621

 top of page

-Use this model to segment your suppliers and your customers
+Use this framework to segment your suppliers and your customers

 In September 1983, Peter Kraljic, a director in the Düsseldorf office of McKinsey, wrote an article in the Harvard Business Review entitled "Purchasing Must Become Supply Management".
 This rather dreary title hides an interesting and useful framework.